duckietown/course-RH/book/duckietown-robotics-development/03_ros_development/03_logs/00_logs.md

 ## Rosbag {#rosbag}

 A bag is a file format in ROS for storing ROS message data.
 Bags, named so because of their `.bag` extension, have an important role in ROS.
-Bags are typically created by a tool like `rosbag`, which subscribes to one or more ROS topics, and stores the serialized message data in a file as it is received.
-These bag files can also be played back in ROS to the same topics they were recorded from, or even remapped to new topics.
+Bags are typically created by a tool like `rosbag`, which subscribes to one or more ROS topics, and stores the sequence of messages in a file as it is received.
+These bag files can be played back in ROS ith the same topics that were recorded, or even using remapping to new topics.
+When a bag file is replayed the temporal order of the different messages is always kept.

 Please go through [this](http://wiki.ros.org/rosbag/Commandline) link for more information.